fybrik/fybrik/site/docs/samples/notebook.md

 ## Before you begin

-- Install Mesh for Data using the [Quick Start](../get-started/quickstart.md) guide.
+- Install Fybrik using the [Quick Start](../get-started/quickstart.md) guide.
   This sample assumes the use of the built-in catalog, Open Policy Agent (OPA) and flight module.
 - A web browser.